Techtonica/curriculum/projects/final-project/README.md

 ### Week 5 Milestones

-- [ ] Record and submit your personal pitch and demo video—it should be 1 minute MAX with NO READING
+- [ ] Record and submit your personal pitch and demo video—it should be 1 minute MAX for each part with NO READING

 ## Prep Work